rohayanti/Artificial-Intelligent/Questions/Topic2.md

 4. "Not all fruits are in season."
    - Predicate Logic: ¬∀x (C(x))

+5. "Some fruits have a specific nutritional value."
+   - Predicate Logic: ∃x (D(x))

+6. "All fruits are types of fruit."
+   - Predicate Logic: ∀x (A(x))

-5. "There exist fruits that are not in season."
+7. "There exist fruits that are not in season."
    - Predicate Logic: ∃x (¬C(x))

-6. "No fruits have a distinct aroma."
+8. "No fruits have a distinct aroma."
    - Predicate Logic: ¬∃x (E(x))

-7. "Some fruits are not a type of fruit."
+9. "Some fruits are not a type of fruit."
    - Predicate Logic: ∃x (¬A(x))

-7. "Banana something that with yellow color" (True/False?)
-   - Proposition: False.
-The statement is unclear and does not make a specific and clear assertion about bananas.
-It is difficult to determine what the statement is trying to convey.